 In Georgia, non-compete agreements (covenants) fall under strict scrutiny and that means: if even one clause of your employee’s non-compete agreement is held invalid, the whole agreement is invalid.
 When determining whether your non-compete agreement is valid, Courts look at the duration of the restriction; the conduct restricted; and the geographical scope of the restriction, amongst other criteria.

 However, “non solicitation” agreements are analyzed differently.
 Because of a 1992 Georgia Supreme Court case, non solicitation agreements (covenants) do not have to specify geographical limits.
 That’s a vital distinction.
 But understand: non “solicitation” agreements nevertheless have restrictions and, again, if one of these restrictions is violated, you run a high risk of having your entire non solicitation agreement held unenforceable, invalid.

-The Oinonen Law Group offers representation and consultation to businesses, individuals, and attorneys located outside of Georgia regarding the most effective way to draft, uphold, and/or attack non-compete agreements.
+Williams Oinonen LLC offers representation and consultation to businesses, individuals, and attorneys located outside of Georgia regarding the most effective way to draft, uphold, and/or attack non-compete agreements.
 Call us for effective counsel.